ngurajeka/learn-flask/README.md

-# Learn Flask the Python Web Framework
+# Learn Flask, a Python MicroFramework

 ## How to start
 - Clone this repo (or fork)